MaartenAfschrift/StandingBalanceExample/README.md

 - f_Fy: computes the vertical ground reaction force (Fy)
 - f_Tid: computes the inverse dynamic joint moments

-These functions require (some) of the following in put arguments
+These functions require (some) of the following input arguments
 - q1 and q2: ankle and hip joint angle (in radians)
 - qd1 and qd2: ankle and hip angular velocity (in radians)
 - qdd1 and qdd2: ankle and hip angular acceleration (in radians)